How to increase visibility at work as a remote worker

 As always, try to be strategic about it and find opportunities where your particular skills would be useful, and ensure it fits within your weekly or daily schedule.

-Be sure to identify top priority and high-value opportunities before you volunteer to get involved.
+Be sure to identify high-value and high-visibility tasks before you volunteer to get involved.

-Cross-department projects are a great way to get greater visibility beyond your team and demonstrate your commitment to collaborative work.
+Signing up to participate in cross-department projects is a great way to increase your visibility beyond your team and demonstrate your commitment to collaborative work.

 You can, for example, volunteer to help a teammate out when they ask for assistance in a team chat.
 This is a perfect win-win for promoting teamwork and getting on your superior’s radar at the same time.